 Visual investigation takes place at the museum.
-It follows preset protocols and standards, involving mavroscopy, technical photography and microscopy.
-Analytical investigation is mainly the province of our external partners in the CPN.
+It follows preset protocols and standards, involving macroscopy, technical photography and microscopy.

 Until April 2012, the visual examination work space was located in a sculpture gallery.
 This was an asset in communicating the project to visitors, but eventually became a drawback.
 We ran out of space, and creating darkened conditions for technical photography was awkward.
-The work space therefore moved behind the scenes, but the communication function of the earlier space has been retained.
+The work space therefore moved behind the scenes.

 When a sculpture enters the work space, its history and any earlier conservation treatment has been researched.
-Its present state of conservation is described and the piece is systematically photographed in natural (Tungsten) light, followed by technical imaging to reveal traces of polychromy: Ultra Violet Fluorescence (UVF), Infra Red Reflectography (IRR) and Visible-Induced (infrared) Luminescence (VIL).
+Its present state of conservation is described and the piece is systematically photographed in natural (Tungsten) light, followed by technical imaging to reveal traces of polychromy: Ultra Violet Fluorescence (UVF), Infra Red Reflectography (IRR), Visible-Induced (infrared) Luminescence (VIL), and when relevant Multi-band reflectance (MBR).
 The photographic documentation and investigation is followed by microscopy.
-Traces of pigment found may then be identified by non-invasive methods, primarily X-Ray Fluorescence spectrometry (XRF).
+Traces of pigment found may then be indicated by non-invasive methods, primarily X-Ray Fluorescence spectrometry (XRF).

 At this point, we may decide to turn to invasive methods.
-This involves removing pigment samples, usually the size of a full stop in a text.
+This involves removing pigment samples.
 Such samples are subjected to analyses which may be destructive, involving the loss of the sample, or non-destructive.

 The CPN external partners contribute staff time for a range of instrumental, analytical technologies for elemental pigment and colourant identification and characterization.
-The analyses carried out so far have included the use of the following: Scanning Electron Microscopy / Energy-Dispersive X-Ray spectroscopy (SEM/EDX) and Scanning Electron Microscopy / X-Ray Diffraction (SEM / XRD); Fourier Transform Infrared Spectroscopy (FTIR); Gas Chromatography – Mass Spectrometry (GC-MS; for binding media analysis); Raman Laser Spectroscopy; X-ray Fluorescence Spectroscopy (XRF; including portable XRF), and Inductively Coupled Plasma Mass Spectrometry (ICP-MS, for isotopic analysis).
+The analyses carried out so far have included the use of the following: Scanning Electron Microscopy / Energy-Dispersive X-Ray spectroscopy (SEM/EDX) and Scanning Electron Microscopy / X-Ray Diffraction (SEM / XRD); Fourier Transform Infrared Spectroscopy (FTIR); Gas Chromatography – Mass Spectrometry (GC-MS); Liquid Chromotopgrahy – Mass Spectrometry (LC-MS); Raman Laser Spectroscopy; X-ray Fluorescence Spectroscopy (XRF; including portable XRF), and Inductively Coupled Plasma Mass Spectrometry (ICP-MS, for isotopic analysis).